StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/delete-a-taxonomy.md

 <!-- md:permission `[admin] manageTaxonomy` -->

-This topic provides step-by-step instructions for deleting a [taxonomy](about-taxonomies.md) in TheHive.
+Delete a [taxonomy](about-taxonomies.md) in TheHive when it's no longer needed.

 !!! warning "Permanent deletion"
     Deleting a taxonomy is permanent.
 To keep a taxonomy for future use, [deactivate it](activate-deactivate-a-taxonomy.md) instead.